kaaproject/kaa/doc/Whats-new/index.md

 * [**[TEKTON]**][TEKTON] Tekton now restricts the application version name suffix to match `^[a-z0-9]+$` regex pattern when you create a new application version using the [REST API][TEKTON app version create REST API].
   In addition, application names will be automatically generated for [newly created applications][TEKTON application create REST API] when `kaa.tekton.app-names.auto-generation.enabled` configuration variable is set to `true`.
-  It is recommended to enable the auto-generation to prevent the possible [application name conflicts](#application-and-application-version-names-conflict-in-java-based-services).
+  It is recommended that you enable the auto-generation to prevent the possible [application name conflicts](#application-and-application-version-names-conflict-in-java-based-services).
 * [**[TEKTON]**][TEKTON] Tekton now supports bulk REST API for [Bulk operations][TEKTON bulk REST API] on tenants and their applications.
 * [**[CEX]**][CEX] `commandRetentionTtl` time unit changed in [REST API][CEX REST API POST command] from hours to milliseconds.
 * [**[CEX]**][CEX] `commandRetentionTtl` renamed in [REST API][CEX REST API POST command] to `commandTtl`.